pmean/build-website/text/05/GeometricDistribution.md

     Kling A. Accessed on 2005-05-16.
     arnoldkling.com/apstats/geometric.html

 You can also take advantage of the symmetry of the situation.
-We don\'t know what the probability of winning for A, B, or C is, so set them to unknown values, X, Y, and Z. We can infer that if A\'s first flip of the coin is a tail, then B\'s probability of winning is now the same as what A\'s was before the coin flip.
+We don't know what the probability of winning for A, B, or C is, so set them to unknown values, X, Y, and Z. We can infer that if A's first flip of the coin is a tail, then B's probability of winning is now the same as what A's was before the coin flip.
 So that implies that Y=0.5X.
 By a similar argument, Z=0.5Y=0.25X.
 Since X, Y, and Z have to add up to 1, that implies that X +0.5X+0.25X=1.
 Solve for X to get your answer.